CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 3.2: Machine Learning

-1. Type the below comments to performe the data analysis and summary statistics on dataset, press "tab", and then press "enter" to get the output.
+1. Type the below comments to perform the data analysis and summary statistics on dataset, press "tab", and then press "enter" to get the output.

    ```
    # Perform count, min, max, std, mean, 25%, 50%, and 75% on the dataset